 Probably, many of you have heard about Iris Scanner and maybe you have even heard that Iris Scanners may soon arrive on smartphones.
 But, how does it work?
 What is it exactly?
 Why another scanner?
 Why is it superior to other security authentication measures?
 Why are smartphones companies working hard on implementing it on their phones?
 What is the current trend going on?
 What is the future?
 Let’s find out, but before we start let’s understand the logic behind Iris scanner.

 The iris is the colored ring of muscle that opens and shuts the pupil of the eye like a camera shutter.
 The colored pattern of our irises is determined genetically when we’re in the womb but not fully formed until we’re aged about two.
 The color comes from a pigment called melanin.
 The more the amount of melanin, the browner your eyes will be.
-People with lesser amount of melanin will have blue eyes.
-The color and pattern of people’s eyes is extremely complex and completely unique.
-Even identical twins will have completely different and unique iris patterns.
-The working on Iris scanner is complex, though we will tr y to explain in a simple way.
-There are two parts in the working of iris scanner- (i) identification and enrollment (ii) Verification.
+People with a lesser amount of melanin will have blue eyes.
+The color and pattern of people’s eyes are incredibly complex and unique.
+Even identical twins will have entirely different and unique iris patterns.
+The working on Iris scanner is complex, though we will try to explain easily.
+There are two parts in the operation of iris scanner- (i) identification and enrollment (ii) Verification.

-This process is basically the beginning of using an iris scanner.
-In this process the scanner takes the photographs of the iris twice- one in natural lighting condition and another in dark environment with the help of infrared.
-Infrared helps to show up the unique features of darkly colored eyes that is not clearly visible in ordinary light.
-These two samples are processed and unnecessary objects like eyelashes are removed.
-Then it identifies around 240 unique features (unique for every single eye) and converts the data into a 512-digit number called an IrisCode® that is stored for the next process i.e verification.
+This process is the beginning of using an iris scanner.
+In this process, the scanner takes the photographs of the iris twice- one in natural lighting condition and another in a dark environment with the help of infrared.
+Infrared helps to show up the unique features of darkly colored eyes that are not visible in ordinary light.
+These two samples are processed, and additional objects like eyelashes are removed.
+Then it identifies around 240 unique features (unique for every single eye) and converts the data into a 512-digit number called an IrisCode® that is stored for the next process, i.e., verification.
 The process is automatic and doesn’t take more than a few minutes.

-This is actually the process in which you get access to any kind of data or device via the Iris scanner.
+It is the process in which you get access to any data or device via the Iris scanner.
 When you look at the scanner, it will analyze your iris pattern again and will match the pattern with the one, which was recorded during the enrollment process.
 Upon successful matching, the scanner will identify you positively.